frequency-chain/frequency/designdocs/MESSAGE_STORAGE.md

 Substrate based blockchain, and it will be used in all environments including production.

 ## Problem Statement
-One of the core features of **MRC** is to facilitate passing messages between different participants.
+One of the core features of **Frequency** is to facilitate passing messages between different participants.
 To implement this core feature, backed with guarantees provided by Blockchain technology (in our case **Substrate**) we are looking for architectures and data structures that will allow us to store these messages on chain.